MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 Note that choosing both options at the same time:
 "Yes, I would like to sell through Microsoft and have Microsoft host transactions on my behalf" and "Yes, I would like Microsoft to manage customer licenses on my behalf" will create a SaaS offer in [AppSource](https://appsource.microsoft.com/) storefront and not [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/home) therefore this combination is not allowed.
 Having a SaaS offer in both AppSource and Azure Marketplace is allowed.

 The SaaS offer linked to the Fabric Workload must meet all requirements defined in [100 General](https://learn.microsoft.com/legal/marketplace/certification-policies#100-general) and [1000 Software as a Service (SaaS)](https://learn.microsoft.com/legal/marketplace/certification-policies#1000-software-as-a-service-saas) Find more information about the [SaaS requirmenets](add link to the doc).
+Plan descriptions and pricing details must provide enough information for users to clearly understand the offer listings.
+Any limitations or specialized purchase flows must be clearly called out in the app metadata and pricing plan details.

 > [!NOTE]
 > Your SaaS offer must have [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/home) storefront entry.
 Having both [AppSource](https://appsource.microsoft.com/) and Azure Marketplace is allowed.
 Therefore the offer setup combination of "Yes, I would like to sell through Microsoft and have Microsoft host transactions on my behalf" and "Yes, I would like Microsoft to manage customer licenses on my behalf" will create a SaaS offer in AppSource only, therefore it is not supported yet.